cjlapao/common-go-cryptorand/.github/pull_request_template.md

 - [ ] Documentation Change
 - [ ] Bugfix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update
-- [ ] Update Package
+- [ ] Packages Update

 ## Checklist

 - [ ] I have performed a self-review of my own code
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
-- [ ] I have run tests (npm run test & npm run e2e) that prove my fix is effective or that my feature works
+- [ ] I have added and run tests (`make test`) that prove my fix is effective or that my feature works
+- [ ] I have checked for code coverage (`make coverage`) and the coverage did not decrease
+- [ ] I have checked the code linting (`make lint`) and the linting did not decrease